National security: Dimensions

 Potential causes of national insecurity include actions by other states (e.g. military or cyber attack), violent non-state actors (e.g. terrorist attack), organised criminal groups such as narcotic cartels, and also the effects of natural disasters (e.g. flooding, earthquakes).
 Systemic drivers of insecurity, which may be transnational, include climate change, economic inequality and marginalisation, political exclusion, and nuclear proliferation.

-In view of the wide range of risks, the security of a nation state has several dimensions, including economic security, energy security, physical security, environmental security, food security, border security, and cyber security.
+In view of the wide range of risks, the security of a state has several dimensions, including economic security, energy security, physical security, environmental security, food security, border security, and cyber security.
 These dimensions correlate closely with elements of national power.

 Increasingly, governments organise their security policies into a national security strategy (NSS); as of 2017, Spain, Sweden, the United Kingdom, and the United States are among the states to have done so.
 Some states also appoint a National Security Council and/or a National Security Advisor which is an executive government agency, it feeds the head of the state on topics concerning national security and strategic interest.
 The national security council/advisor strategies long term, short term, contingency national security plans.
 India holds one such system in current, which was established on 19 November 1998.

-Although states differ in their approach, with some beginning to prioritise non-military action to tackle systemic drivers of insecurity, various forms of coercive power predominate, particularly Military Capabilities.
+Although states differ in their approach, various forms of coercive power predominate, particularly military capabilities.
 The scope of these capabilities has developed.
 Traditionally, military capabilities were mainly land- or sea-based, and in smaller countries, they still are.
 Elsewhere, the domains of potential warfare now include the air, space, cyberspace, and psychological operations.
 Military capabilities designed for these domains may be used for national security, or equally for offensive purposes, for example to conquer and annex territory and resources.